i-dream-of-ai/dreamofai-docs/src/pages/prompts.md

 Prompts can also be organized into folders for ease of use:

-1. Go to the 'Prompts' tab.
+1. Go to the 'Prompts' bar at the right of chat dashboard.
 2. Click on the 'New Folder' button to create a new folder.
+3. Name your folder based on category or subject.
-3. Drag and drop prompts into the folder or click on the 'Add to Folder' icon on a saved prompt.
+4. Drag and drop prompts into the folder.

 ## **Benefits of Using the Prompt System**